-Tango Delight and Argentine Tango Lessons Stanmore, Sydney
+Tango Delight dance studio brings Argentine Tango to Inner West Sydney

 Argentine Tango is rich in musical choices, orchestras, creativity in how you express yourself and a wonderful way to make friends and connect with people.